Nord Drum

 The Clavia Nord Drum is an analog modeling percussion synthesizer.
-It was first introduced at NAMM 2012, and was made available in March of 2012.
+It was first introduced at the NAMM Show in 2012, and was made available in March 2012.
 Since then, two updated versions have been released; the Nord Drum 2 & Nord Drum 3P.

 Features

 The Nord Drum has four channels; in other words, it is capable of playing four different drum sounds at once.
 Each channel can be triggered either via MIDI, or by incoming analog signals; this allows the module to be interfaced with electronic drum pads, piezo triggers, or any suitable analog signal source (such as a modular synthesizer), or controlled by a MIDI sequencer, keyboard, or other MIDI controller.

 Each sound is made up of three parts: Tone, Click, and Noise.
 Tone is the main section of the sound, and provides the most parametric control of the three.
 It offers several different oscillator types, and can be tuned to give each sound a distinctive pitch.
 Noise allows for the addition of harsher, more percussive textures to the sound, suitable for snares, shakers, hi-hats, and the like.
 Click is mainly concerned with the attack of the sound, and many different click types are available, to allow the attack portion to be fine tuned.

 Several of the sound parameters have the ability to respond to velocity, but notably, there is no facility for controlling parameters externally via MIDI.
 This issue was addressed with the introduction of the Nord Drum 2, which includes a much more robust MIDI implementation, among other improvements.